 How the blockchain will break up Big TechJon Stokes

 The metaverse promises a peer-to-peer architecture where users, not necessarily tech companies, sell their wares to other users, often using cryptocurrency or non-fungible tokens, which are unique stand-ins for digital or physical assets.
 It won’t just be limited to virtual assets and exchanges, points out entrepreneur Stephan Tual in “Blockchain.”
 Using “smart contracts” and blockchain, vendors can attach unique identifiers to real-world things – like rental cars that unlock via smartphone – and set up secure exchanges directly with customers.
-Despite concerns about security and valuation, cryptocurrencies and the services they animate are here to stay; specific cryptocurrencies may rise and fall, and non-fungible tokens may be a bubble, but the blockchain these digital forms of exchange are built on is here to stay.
+Despite concerns about security and valuation, cryptocurrencies and the services they animate will thrive; specific cryptocurrencies may rise and fall, and non-fungible tokens may be a bubble, but the blockchain these digital forms of exchange are built on is here to stay.

 Every web-scale software player, from small B2B IaaS products to big consumer-facing SaaS megaplatforms (Facebook, Google, Amazon), is about to get its eggs scrambled.Jon Stokes